 What is a Slug Catcher?

-- To protect the downstream system and equipment from damaging effects of slug flow.
+• To protect the downstream system and equipment from the damaging effects of slug flow.

-- To separate part of the liquid from gases in multiphase gas processing plants (Product Separation).
-The preliminary separation of liquid and gas phases occur due to density difference inside the slug catcher.
+• To separate part of the liquid from gases in multiphase gas processing plants (Product Separation).
+The preliminary separation of liquid and gas phases occurs due to the density difference inside the slug catcher.

-- Slug Catchers can also work as a temporary storage device.
+• Slug catchers can also work as temporary storage devices.

-Depending on type and frequency of slug generation, slug catchers can be used permanently or intermittently.
+Depending on the type and frequency of slug generation, slug catchers can be used permanently or intermittently.
 When slugging behavior is difficult to predict, they are used continuously.
-However, for purposely generated slugs like during pipeline pigging operation, slug catchers are used during requirement only.
+However, for purposely generated slugs like during pipeline pigging operations, slug catchers are used during requirement only.

 Types of Slug Catchers